Oil set for third weekly decline as Middle East conflict concerns ebb

 By Sudarshan Varadhan

-SINGAPORE, Nov 10 (Reuters) - Oil prices were little changed on Friday after rising in the previous session but are set to fall for a third week as concerns of supply disruptions from the Israel-Hamas conflict have ebbed allowing demand worries to reassert themselves.
+SINGAPORE, Nov 10 (Reuters) - Oil prices were up slightly on Friday but are set to fall for a third week as concerns of supply disruptions from the Israel-Hamas conflict have ebbed allowing demand worries to reassert themselves.

 Brent futures are down 5.7% this week while WTI has declined 5.9% since last week.
 The three weeks of declines are the longest weekly losing streak for both contracts since a four-week drop from mid-April to early May.